MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 ### User management in your Azure tenant

-Alternatively, users and roles can be managed through the Azure portal.
+Users and roles can also be managed through the Azure portal.
 For information about how to grant access to users through the Azure portal, see [Assign a user account to an enterprise application](https://docs.microsoft.com/azure/active-directory/manage-apps/add-application-portal-assign-users#assign-a-user-account-to-an-enterprise-application).

 ## PSP user roles and access